rajatmishra14/fortheart.in/replit.md

 **Development Server**: Custom Vite integration for hot module replacement during development.
 The Express server acts as middleware host for Vite in development mode, with separate build process for production.

 **Storage Layer**: Abstract storage interface defined in `server/storage.ts`:
-- `IStorage` interface provides CRUD method contracts for users, posts, and comments
+- `IStorage` interface provides CRUD method contracts for users and posts
 - `MemStorage` implements in-memory storage for development
 - Designed for easy replacement with database-backed implementation
 - Seeded with 7 sample blog posts on initialization, each with category and thumbnail image
-- Comment storage methods: `getCommentsByPostId` (sorted by date, newest first) and `createComment`

 **API Design**: RESTful API structure with routes prefixed with `/api`.
 Route registration happens in `server/routes.ts`.
 Implemented endpoints:
 - `GET /api/posts` - Fetch all posts with optional category filtering and sorting (validated with Zod)
 - `GET /api/posts/:id` - Fetch single post by ID
-- `GET /api/posts/:postId/comments` - Fetch all comments for a specific post (sorted by date, newest first)
-- `POST /api/posts/:postId/comments` - Create a new comment (validates author, email, text with Zod)

 **Request Logging**: Custom middleware logs API requests with duration tracking and response preview (truncated to 80 characters).